Stylback/home-server/README.md

 | Total (_100% efficiency_): | 6.88 | 16.08 |
 | __Total (_70% efficiency_[^4]):__ | __9.82__ | __22.97__ |

-If we assume an average of 2 hours of full system utilization per day, with the rest being equivalent to an idle power state, we can approximate the daily power consumption to:
+If we assume an average 2 hours of full system utilization per day, with the rest being equivalent to an idle power state, we can approximate the daily power consumption to:
 `(22.97*2 + 9.82*22)/1000 = 0.262 KWh/Day`

 Or a yearly power consumption of:
 `0.262*365= 95.6 KWh/Year`

+Which is almost exactly the same as the average [coffe maker](https://energyusecalculator.com/electricity_coffeemaker.htm).

 [^1]: [AnandTech MX500 review](https://www.anandtech.com/show/12263/the-crucial-mx500-500gb-review/8).
-Power draw for the 250 GB model is infered from the 500 GB model.
+Power draw for the 250 GB model is inferred from the 500 GB model.

 [^2]: [TomsHardware i7-5960x review](https://www.tomshardware.com/reviews/intel-core-i7-5960x-haswell-e-cpu,3918-13.html).
 This number seems to agree with Crucials [own assessment](https://www.crucial.com/support/articles-faq-memory/how-much-power-does-memory-use).

 [^3]: [Dr. Helmut Neukirchen power consumption test](https://uni.hi.is/helmut/2021/06/07/power-consumption-of-raspberry-pi-4-versus-intel-j4105-system/).
-Infered by subtracting 3 W from authors measurements (_estimated power consumption of a 8 GB stick of DDR4 RAM_).
+Inferred by subtracting 3 W from authors measurements (_estimated power consumption of a 8 GB stick of DDR4 RAM_).

-[^4]: [HardwareInfo low-load PSU test](https://web.archive.org/web/20131024051217/http://uk.hardware.info/reviews/4683/3/45-psus-tested-at-very-low-loads-which-one-is-the-most-efficient-225-watt-test) inferred from the 22.5 W test of the _be quiet!
+[^4]: [HardwareInfo low-load PSU test](https://web.archive.org/web/20131024051217/http://uk.hardware.info/reviews/4683/3/45-psus-tested-at-very-low-loads-which-one-is-the-most-efficient-225-watt-test).
+Inferred from the 22.5 W test of the _be quiet!
 Pure Power L8 300 W_.

 ## Software